PROGRAMMING ABC-HOUSE 2018/2019

 Theme ‘sculptures’, which means a course of chiseling, cutting, carving, grinding, kneading, molding, etc. We go in search of the most inspiring examples in art history, and then… Action!
 Improvising a sculpture with objects in space, transforming a 2D painting into a 3D tableau vivant, building “One Minute Sculptures” à la Erwin Wurm, or philosophize about who deserves a statue, and most importantly, why…

 Every Wednesday, from 13:30 to 16:30, we open the ABC-house for a workshop.
-Children over 6 years, both in the immediate vicinity of the ABC-house (around Gaucheret) and from other Brussels neighborhoods, get busy accompanied by an ABC-guide.
+Children from primary school, both in the immediate vicinity of the ABC-house (around Gaucheret) and from other Brussels neighborhoods, get busy accompanied by an ABC-guide.
 Experiment, play games, philosophise, listen to stories, cook, move, paint, build or tinker… the ABC-collection gives rise to a plethora of different creative and playful activities.

-For next school year (2018-19) we are currently working with a waiting list.
+Wednesday workshop for the school year 2018-2019 is full, we are currently working with a waiting list.